 Founded by Bonnie Ora Sherk, internationally known Artist, Landscape Architect, and Educator, A Living Library (A.L.L.), and Life Frames, Inc., the non-profit organization she founded and directs, works in conjunction with WCPUN to link biological, cultural, and technological resources, and provide a robust systemic framework, strategy, and methodology for creating place-based, ecological transformations with schools and communities, solving local problems, while also linking to hands-on, standards-based, interdisciplinary curricula in schools for all ages, bringing multiple subjects to life. alivinglibrary.org

-WCPUN has been pleased to partner with Artist and Urban Planner Barbara Holub, whose conceptual art project, the Blue Frog Society – A Habitat Without Territory, invites participants to explore the concept, possibilities and ramifications of a world without borders through an artistic prism. www.transparadiso.com
+WCPUN partners with Artist and Urban Planner Barbara Holub, whose conceptual art project, the Blue Frog Society – A Habitat Without Territory, invites participants to explore the concept, possibilities and ramifications of a world without borders through an artistic prism. www.transparadiso.com BFS-overview

-WCPUN serves as an Adviser to Colores Auténticos de México, a non-profit organization under the leadership Renée Niño de Rivera, that enables low-income women in La Venta, Oaxaca to improve and hone in on their traditional embroidery skills, providing technical training and introducing their work to international markets, for reinvestment in the local community.
+WCPUN serves as an Adviser to social entrepreneur Renée Niño de Rivera, whose designs engage low-income women in Mexico in technical training and introducing their work to international markets, for reinvestment in the local community.

 Previous WCPUN cultural programmes include Common Ground: The Abstracted Image, a series showcasing the influence of Islamic and Judaic art on contemporary design, collaborations with he Angel Orensanz Foundation.

 International Artists for Peace and World Harmony